Showing posts with label Middle Grade. Show all posts

 The plot

 It is late in 1920, and fifteen-year-old Wendington Jones, aka Wendi, daughter of the famed anthropologist Pennington Jones, has her world turned upside down.
-She is informed by her the headmistress at her school that her mother, along with her valet, have died in a car crash.
+She is informed by the headmistress at her school that her mother, along with her valet, has died in a car crash.

-Now orphaned, she becomes the responsibility of her grandmother, and her valet Rohan, a man Wendingtion isn't at all sure of.
-At the stroke of midnight not long after, Wendington receives a parcel from her dead mother.
+Now orphaned, she becomes the responsibility of her grandmother, and her valet Rohan, a man Wendington isn’t at all sure of.
+At the stroke of midnight, not long after, Wendington receives a parcel from her dead mother.
 Within is half of a manuscript relating to a book her mother was writing.
 It describes her adventures in pursuit of the mythical Tree of Life.

 This is where everything starts to go wrong for Wendi.
 It is the turning point that leads to danger, discovery and adventure.
 And an ocean trip to Australia to discover, or rather, rediscover, the tree which is said to be there.